VET TECH 1015RW - Introduction to Mechanisms of Health I

 General Course Information

-Course Code VET TECH 1015RW Course Introduction to Mechanisms of Health I Coordinating Unit School of Animal and Veterinary Sciences Term Semester 2 Level Undergraduate Location/s Roseworthy Campus Units 3 Contact Up to 6 hours per week Available for Study Abroad and Exchange N Corequisites None although it is supported by VET TECH 1030RW, which is advised as a co-requisite or pre-requisite.
-Restrictions Available to Bachelor of Veterinary Technology students only Course Description The work of Veterinary Technologists includes ensuring animals are well cared for and as well protected as possible from adverse environmental and health conditions.
+Course Code VET TECH 1015RW Course Introduction to Mechanisms of Health I Coordinating Unit School of Animal and Veterinary Sciences Term Semester 2 Level Undergraduate Location/s Roseworthy Campus Units 3 Contact Up to 6 hours per week Available for Study Abroad and Exchange N Restrictions Available to Bachelor of Veterinary Technology students only Course Description The work of Veterinary Technologists includes ensuring animals are well cared for and as well protected as possible from adverse environmental and health conditions.
 This course will provide the student veterinary technologist with some of the basic knowledge and tools to keep healthy animals in good health, and to monitor their health.
-The delivery of the course includes a series of discovery sessions where students will work independently or in small groups to experience the excitement of learning by experience, by enquiry and by discovery.
+The delivery of the course includes a series of lectures and practical classes where students will work collectively, independently or in small groups to experience the excitement of learning by experience.
 This approach to learning will help provide the student with skills to be effective life-long learners.
-The course is delivered in the veterinary technology program at a stage where students commence their Workplace Integrated Learning (WIL) experience in a veterinary workplace, so they can immediately apply their knowledge and skills in real-world commercial settings.
+This course will deliver learning experiences in the fields of Parasitology, Nutrition and Immunology.
+All topics central to ensuring and maintaining good health in animal species.

 The full timetable of all activities for this course can be accessed from Course Planner.